vitaliygerasymchuk/Movies/README.md

 # Movies
-<h4>Sample application which is based on a The Movie DB backend.</h4>
+<h4>Sample application which is based on The Movie DB backend.</h4>

 Technology stack used here:
 1. Retrofit